Phonbopit/intro-to-circom/README.md

 and saved with named `circuits/multiplier2.circom`

-Then, compile the circuit with symtax:
+Then, compile the circuit with syntax:

 ```bash
 circom <CIRCUIT_FILE> --r1cs --wasm --sym --c